Venomous Snakes in Bergen County, NJ: Copperheads, Timber Rattlesnakes and What to Know

 Venomous Snakes in the Bergen County-North Jersey Area: Timber Rattlesnake

-Everything You Need to Know About Venomous Snakes in the Bergen County-Northern NJ Area: As you take to the great outdoors for nature hikes or even yard work during the warmer months of 2023, there’s always the chance you might see one of the 22 species of snakes found in New Jersey.
+As you take to the great outdoors for nature hikes or even yard work during the warmer months, there’s always a chance you might encounter one of the 22 snake species found in New Jersey.
 The good news is that Bergen County residents are much more likely to encounter one of the region’s non-venomous species, such as the common eastern garter snake or the black racer than they are to ever run into a venomous snake.

 Enjoy Nature But Use Common Sense